 - add to a superfood smoothie

-Combining one part cinnamon and two-parts raw honey into a drink has been making a lot of waves lately with the weight loss community.
+Combining cinnamon water and a teaspoon of raw honey makes a potent weight loss drink that has been making a lot of waves lately.

-Many people out there claim cinnamon and raw honey can…
+Many people out there claim cinnamon water and raw honey can…

 - boost your immune system